 This handbook is the most comprehensive guide for federal education grant administrators and includes all the key documents an administrator needs to run a compliant program.
 The 3rd Edition includes all the updates to The Education General Administrative Regulations (EDGAR) since the adoption of the Uniform Grants Guidance (2 CFR Part 200) applicable to federal education grant programs.
 These regulations cover all the critical cross-cutting compliance measures that federal programs must meet including, but not limited to, the application process, financial management, procurement, inventory management, time and effort, record retention, program oversight and audit resolution.
 The 3rd Edition of EDGAR is $35 (plus applicable shipping/handling fees).
 If you wish to order more than 200 books, we offer a 10% discount.
 Click HERE to order YOUR copy TODAY!!

 Federal Education Grants Management: What Administrators Need to Know, 5th Edition (2015), written by Leigh Manasevit, Tiffany R. Winters, and Steven Spillan, published by LRP Publications.

 Title I Resources

-NEW: ESSA: Moving Toward a Well-Rounded Title I (2016), written by Leigh Manasevit, Tiffany Winters Kesslar, and Kristen Tosh Cowan, published by LRP Publications
+NEW: Can Title I Pay For This?
+A Guide to Determining Cost (2017), written by Tiffany Winters Kesslar, published by LRP Publications

 As the long-awaited replacement for the much-aligned NCLB, the Every Student Succeeds Act (ESSA) introduces an entirely new set of rules to Title I and federal program administrators.
 Find out everything you need to know to implement these new requirements.
 To order a copy, click here.